igutekunst/slip-mqtt-gateway/README.md

       The drawback is that this take quite a performance penalty to ensure aligned access.
 It might be better to do the straight memcpy in some cases, but only do the scratch in the case where the storage size is unknown, which is probably only for enumerations
-* Verify network order is as expected

 * Properly use size variable to not overflow buffers/packets
-    - Use correct return type
+* Re-organize to generate arduino libraries
-* Make fake serial port/serial port abstraction
+* Make some more unit tests
-* Fix SLIP library and start using